amirongit/notecode/algebra1FullCourse.md

 sides of equations or inequations containing fractions can be multiplied by their LCD in order to be simplified.

-interval notations are used to capture ranges of real numbers
+interval notations are used to capture ranges between two real numbers
 - `[` & `]` mean inclusion
 - `(` & `)` mean exclusion
+- smaller & bigger numbers are written in left & right respectively

 solutions of inequations are usually written using interval notations.